memomsft/databricks-only/dbx-genie-teams/02-databricks-prep.md

 ---
 ## 🛠️ Step 3 – Create Base Tables

+Now that we have our physical storage in place is time to create our logical volume and tables backed by the data in ADLS.

-Open a **Databricks Notebook** (Python or PySpark) and run the following code to create 3 sample tables:
+Open/create a **Databricks Notebook** (PySpark) and run the following code in order: